mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 Graduated from the Université des Sciences et des Technologies de Lille with a French DEA in Computer Science (Master's equivalent)

+Currently unemployed and looking for job in open-source

 First time applicant to GSoC

 Co-author and current maintainer of the Node.js bindings for GDAL (https://github.com/mmomtchev/node-gdal-async)